 Further study

-You could undertake further study, such as a postgraduate qualification in software engineering, computer security, forensic computing, data science or another IT-related field.
+You could undertake further study, such as a postgraduate qualification in software engineering, computer security, forensic computing, data science or another IT-related field to develop your specialist knowledge further.

 It's not normally a prerequisite to have a Masters qualification to enter software engineering or related fields.
 However, a specific Masters could be useful if you'd like to move into a different field of IT and need to build up knowledge in this area.
 Further study, such as a PhD, could be helpful if you want to pursue a research career.